mambo254/mpesa-statement-analysis/README.md

 An unnecessary column contained in the converted dataset was removed during the cleaning process.

-### Data Cleaning and Preparation

-Before analysis, the dataset was cleaned and transformed using Python and Pandas.
-The main preparation steps included:

-- Removing unnecessary columns
-- Handling missing values
-- Converting transaction amounts to numeric values
-- Converting negative withdrawal values to positive values for expenditure analysis
-- Converting `Completion Time` into a proper datetime format
-- Extracting the transaction date and time
-- Creating year and month variables
-- Creating a `Year-Month` variable for monthly analysis
-- Extracting the transaction hour
-- Classifying transactions into different time-of-day periods

-The resulting dataset was then used for the exploratory data analysis and visualizations presented in this project.

-> **Privacy:** The M-Pesa statement used in this analysis is my personal financial data.**The original statement is not included in this public repository**.
+**Privacy:** The M-Pesa statement used in this analysis is my personal financial data.**The original statement is not included in this public repository**.

 ---

-## 1. Financial Summary
+## Financial Summary

 The analysis calculated the total value of transactions recorded as incoming and outgoing during the study period.